Morten Olsen: International career

 Olsen captained the Danish team that qualified for the 1984 European Championship; Denmark's first international tournament participation since the 1972 Olympics.
-Denmark reached the semi-finals, before being eliminated by Spain on penalty shootout.
+Denmark reached the semi-finals, before being eliminated by Spain in a penalty shootout.
 In October 1985, Olsen became the second Dane, after Per Røntved, to play 75 national team matches.
 He captained Denmark at the 1986 World Cup, Denmark's first World Cup participation, which ended in a second round defeat to Spain.
 Olsen's most noticeable effort at the tournament came in the 2–0 group stage win against West Germany.
 He took the ball from his own half and made an irresistible dribbling run that was only stopped by a foul in the West German penalty area, with Jesper Olsen scoring the 1–0 goal on the resulting penalty kick.
 Olsen was identified as one of the overall top performers at the World Cup, and he was subsequently named 1986 Danish Player of the Year.

 While he was moved to a midfielder position at Köln, Olsen continued to play as a libero for Denmark.
 He captained Denmark at the 1988 European Championship, which ended in the preliminary group stage.
 During the tournament, Olsen proved too slow for the libero position, and was moved up as defensive midfielder, leaving the libero position for Lars Olsen.
 Morten Olsen ended his international career following the 1988 European Championship, having played 99 national team games, but was called up again 10 months later.
 Olsen became the first Dane to play 100 games for the national team in April 1989, before ending his national team career in June 1989.
 Olsen played a record 102 games and scored four goals for the national team, and set a record of 50 games as Danish national team captain.
 His team captain record was broken by Lars Olsen in 1992, while his game tally was bested by Peter Schmeichel in 1998.
 In his entire international career, Morten Olsen only got one yellow card.